Perjanjian Rakan Kongsi

 “Account(s)” shall mean any trading account that is created for each introduced client when it completes an account application and is approved by the Company.

 “Active Client” shall mean any Client who: (i) has been a Qualified Trader as per the provisions of this Agreement and (ii) opened, closed a position or hold an open position of at least 1 (one) trade within the last 30 (thirty) consecutive calendar days period.

-“Client” shall mean any person, whether an individual and/or a company who has been or is been introduced by the Partner to the Company and with whom the Company enters into a Client Agreement.
+“Client” shall mean any person, either an individual and/or a legal entity who has been or is been introduced by the Partner to the Company and with whom the Company enters into a Client Agreement.

-“Compensation” shall have the meaning of section 6 herein and the compensation, charges and other rates applicable to this Agreement, determined and expressed herein.
+“Compensation” shall have the meaning of section 7 herein and any other fees, commissions, charges and/or applicable to this Agreement, determined and expressed herein.

 “Intellectual Property Rights” shall mean patents, rights on inventions, copyrights and related rights, moral rights, trademarks, trade names and domain names, website content, rights in design, and computer software, database right and other similar or equivalent rights whether registered or not.

 “Links” shall mean any hypertext links (either a banner or text link) obtained from the Partner Portal or any other means used to identify Partner activities, including Qualified and/or Active Traders introduced by the Partner